© Crown copyright 2018

 Confirm that you are a conveyancer.

 In the first part of this panel, enter the full names of all persons for whom confirmation of identity is required in the first column, do not use initials.
+Where an attorney is acting, for the sake of clarity the attorney and donor should be listed in separate boxes on the AP1 and FR1.
 Place a cross in the second column against the name of any of these persons you represent.
 In the third column, either enter details of the conveyancer(s) who act for any of the other persons or if any are unrepresented insert ‘none’.

 You will also need to complete the second part of this panel if you wrote ‘none’ to confirm that a person is not represented, unless one of the exceptions set out in When confirmation of identity or rule 17 identity evidence is required applies, in which case you should refer to the exception and provide the relevant evidence.
 For example, if exception C (not practicable to provide identity evidence) applies you should refer to it and provide the necessary covering letter.